-Answer: Once a student's high school academic level course is on a transcript it cannot be removed.
+Answer: For school years prior to 2019-20, once a student's high school academic level course is on a transcript it cannot be removed.
 The transcript must include the student's academic history for all high school level courses attempted, including courses taken before high school when the student or family requests the course to be added.